What BMI actually measures

-Body Mass Index (BMI) is a screening tool that estimates body fat based on your height and weight.
-It is commonly used to classify weight categories such as underweight, normal weight, overweight, and obesity in adults.
+Body Mass Index (BMI) is a screening tool that estimates whether your weight falls within categories such as underweight, normal weight, overweight, or obesity based on your height and weight.
+BMI is widely used in public health, primary care, insurance assessments, and weight management programs.

 - Weight management guides